Cambridge, Massachusetts Bicycle Accident Lawyers

 Cyclists are not permitted to ride on sidewalks in many areas, including Central Square, Harvard Square, Inman Square or Porter Square.
 Many sections of Massachusetts Avenue are also banned.
 If you want to use the sidewalk, you must walk your bike.

 In 2017, the City of Cambridge introduced new separated bike lanes on Cambridge Street near Inman Square, and Brattle Street.
 This is great news for cyclists.
-Stay informed about the City of Cambridge’s plans to develop other protected bike lanes.

 About Breakstone, White & Gluck and Our Project KidSafe Campaign